-There are two different processes for insurance claims, depending on what service and insurance you purchased.
+There are three different processes for insurance claims, depending on what service and insurance you purchased.
 If you’re not sure which one your package has, just ask!
 We’re happy to help 😉

 Priority Mail insurance